chizzletaz/BakeAndBinge/Testing.md

 #### For edit_recipe.html:
 - 4 errors are shown.
  ![html edit recipe error](https://github.com/chizzletaz/BakeAndBinge/blob/master/README/images/validation/html-edit-recipe.png)
+ 1. *Duplicate ID for 'inputIngredientRow'*
- 1. The ID's for 'inputIngredientRow' are not unique because of the way they are created with javascript:
+ The ID's for 'inputIngredientRow' are not unique because of the way they are created with javascript:
  ```
     // add ingredient row
     $("#addRowIngredient").click(function () {